Buy real estate leads to get your real estate business moving fast.

 But, if you are considering casting a wider net and have a lot of patience for sifting through leads,

 this can be a great resource.

-CINC starts like many other platforms, bringing you exclusive leads from targeted ads on Google and Facebook.
+CINC starts like many other platforms, bringing exclusive leads from targeted ads on Google and Facebook.
 What makes them different is their end-to-end lead management.
-Their platform combines lead generation, lead management, and marketing options all on a single platform.
+Their platform combines lead generation, lead management, and marketing options on a single platform.

 CINC allows for a great deal of customization.
 Leads are sent to an IDX website that can be configured to fit your personal style and niche.

 Once leads come in, CINC will automatically deploy drip campaigns.
 Then, they will track engagement so you can follow up accordingly.
 Plus, this lead generation tool offers the lowest cost per lead.
 However, that is somewhat canceled out by the $1,500 monthly fee.

 SmartZip is great for established agents who want to connect with repeat sellers.